What Is BOOTMGR

 Solution 3: Change Boot Order in BIOS

-After unplugging a non-bootable disk, perhaps BOOTMGR error still appears.
+After unplugging a non-bootable disk, perhaps Boot Manager not found error will still appear.
 In this case, you need to consider checking the boot sequence in BIOS.

-3. Then under "Boot" tab, modify the boot order so that the hard drive is set as the first boot device.
+Step 3: Then under the Boot tab, modify the boot order to set the hard drive as the first boot device.

-After restarting the PC, if the issue also happens, just try the next way.
+After restarting PC, if the error “Boot Manager is missing” still happens, try to look for the next way.